nestef23/my-OSCP-notes/Active Directory/Bloodhound.md

 2. Go through all interesting accounts and mark as High value
 3. Go through pre-built queries, Click on nodes etc.

+CLICK RMP ON EDGE -> Help!!!

+It will show Abuse commands!!!

 ## Escalation Paths

 ### WriteOwner